235u/proposals/EzparkTechnology/docs/competence.md

 ## Capacity

-- Able to understand the complete picture;
+- Is able to understand the complete picture;
 - recognize and code dynamic programming solutions;
 - communicate thoughts / design / ideas / specs in an unambiguous manner;
 - effectively use the IDE using menus and keyboard shortcuts for the most used operations.

 ### Configuration Management

-- Able to setup automated functional, load / performance and UI tests;
-- continuous delivery and deployment;
+- Can setup automated functional, load / performance and UI tests; continuous delivery and deployment;
 - is proficient in using centralized (CVS / SVN / TFS) and distributed version control systems (Git / Mercurial);
 - knows how to branch and merge, setup repository properties etc.

 ### Systems Decomposition

-- Able to break up problem space and design solutions, that span multiple technologies / platforms;
+- Is able to break up problem space and design solutions, that span multiple technologies / platforms;
 - visualize and design systems with multiple product lines and integrations with external systems;
 - design operations support systems like monitoring, reporting etc.

 ### Problem Decomposition

-- Able to break up problems into multiple functions;
+- Is able to break up problems into multiple functions;
 - come up with reusable functions / objects that solve the overall problem;
 - write generic / object-oriented code, that encapsulate aspects of the problem that are subject to change,
 - using appropriate data structures and algorithms.

 ### Data Processing

-- Able to design good and normalized database schemas keeping in mind the queries that will have to be run;
+- Is able to design good and normalized database schemas keeping in mind the queries that will have to be run;
 - knows basic sorting, searching and data structure traversal and retrieval algorithms;
 - is proficient in use of the ORM tools;
 - can do basic database administration, performance / index / query optimization, write advanced select queries;